 Published in Clinical and Applied Thrombosis/Hemostasis, “Diagnosis, Treatment and Follow Up of Acute Pulmonary Embolism: Consensus Practice from the PERT Consortium” provides a series of algorithms derived through a consensus approach for diagnosing, treating, and providing follow-up care for patients who experience an acute PE event.

-The full text of the new paper can be found under the following reference.
+The full text of the new paper can be found here.